 All of the members pursued solo careers, but only Ocasek released albums with regularity.
 Sadly, Ben Orr lost a battle with pancreatic cancer and passed away on 3 October 2000.
+He was just 53.

-When Ric Ocasek refused to take part in a recent “reunion”, guitarist Elliot Easton and keyboard player Greg Hawkes invited Todd Rundgren to stand in as lead vocalist and guitarist (together with bassist Kasim Sulton and drummer Prairie Prince from Rundgren’s band, Utopia).
+When Ric Ocasek refused to take part in a “reunion”, guitarist Elliot Easton and keyboard player Greg Hawkes invited Todd Rundgren to stand in as lead vocalist and guitarist (together with bassist Kasim Sulton and drummer Prairie Prince from Rundgren’s band, Utopia).